-Sampling activity for commercial catches is shown in Figure B.1.2.1.
+Sampling activity for commercial catches is shown in table B.2.3.5.1.
 Over time, the initiation of a self-sampling programme for the Danish fishery in 2001 and scientific sampling from landings have given a better coverage of the catch since the early 2000's.
-Norwegian catches are sampled either from the landing sites or from on-board samples where 100 individuals in a haul are frozen and sent to IMR.